webrecorder/browsertrix/docs/index.md

 # Browsertrix Docs

-Browsertrix is an open source, automated web archiving system by [Webrecorder](https://webrecorder.net/).
-[Sign up](./user-guide/signup.md) to get started with hosted Browsertrix, or follow our deployment guides to self-host.
+Browsertrix is an open source web archiving system by [Webrecorder](https://webrecorder.net/).
+Sign up for Browsertrix on [browsertrix.com](https://browsertrix.com/) to start archiving with zero setup, or follow our self-hosting guide.

 ## Documentation